jsreport/docs/docs/upgrading-to-10.md

 ## Default port
 This likely affects only new installations, however worth it to notice.
 We changed the default configuration `prod|dev.config.json` created through `node node_modules/jsreport --init`.
 The major change is that the server now starts on http port 5488 instead of https and 443

+## Removed extensions
+Some rarely used extensions were removed from the default installation and you may need to additionally install them.
+This includes `client-html` and `client-app`.